Welcome to the home of Zorg's Didjital Sound Journeys!

 I called it "In The High Spaces", partly because although there's a huge amount of low sounds, my focus while playing was actually on creating a sonic space for the much higher harmonics - in particular there's a major third harmonic that sits in the spaces created by the lower sounds.
 I experience that as the sound of the angels

-It was a profound joy to take part in the " Enlightenment Via Music, Kirtan, Feelings & Energetic Awakening" sādhana retreat in Florida in April.
+It was a profound joy to take part in the " Enlightenment Via Music, Kirtan, Feelings & Energetic Awakening" sādhana retreat in Florida last April.
 So many wonderful people, so many great musicians, and such an inspiring community!

 It has also been a great joy to offer Didjital Sound Journeys for pregnant moms.
 Babies in the womb are especially sensitive to deep bass sounds, and I LOVE it when the moms report that it feels as if their babies really like the sound of the didjeridoo, and the moms find it very relaxing too!
 It was also a great joy to visit a friend's house who has an infant boy, and to discover that he was able to fall asleep to the sound of the didjeridoo while he was in a chair that he had never been able to sleep in before.
 Happiness all round!